 You will have to pay a fee of £21.
 You can only apply for a TEN as an individual, not an organisation.

-- You must be at least 18 to apply for a TEN
+- You must be at least 18 to apply for a temporary event notice

-- You need a TEN for each event you hold on the same premise.
+- You need a temporary event notice for each event you hold on the same premises

-- A single premises can have up to 12 TENs applied for in one year, as long as the total length of the events is not more than 21 days
+- A single premises can have up to 15 temporary event notices applied for in one year, as long as the total length of the events is not more than 21 days

 - If you’re organising separate but consecutive events, there must be at least a 24-hour gap between them